eduardlio/learn-js-through-web/readme.md

 All the honey
-will finally belong to the bees.
+will finally belong to the BEES.

 Now we won't have